10 Child-Friendly Ways to Visualise Sound at Home

 • Tape

-2. Line up the straws from longest to shortest.
+- Arrange them from longest to shortest.

-3. Tape them together side by side, ensuring the tops are aligned.
+- Tape them together side by side.

 Materials Needed: